Skip to content

 How cocaine is consumed—by injection, smoking, snorting, or oral ingestion—can affect the length and potency of its high.
 So, How long does cocaine last in the body?
 For instance, snorting cocaine might cause the “high” to start slowly and linger for 15 to 30 minutes.

-How long does cocaine stay in your system when smoking?
+How long does Cocaine stay in your system when smoking?

 How long does the high from cocaine last?
 Smoking this substance causes faster immediate effects that last five to ten minutes.
 But this high is usually followed immediately by a collapse that can leave one feeling anxious, tense, agitated, depressed, and exhausted.
 Cocaine’s stimulant ultra-fast cycle is what makes it so addictive.